 Early History of the Anglane family

 This web page shows only a small excerpt of our Anglane research.
-Another 181 words (13 lines of text) covering the years 1066, 1721, 1717 and 1720 are included under the topic Early Anglane History in all our PDF Extended History products and printed products wherever possible.
+Another 181 words (13 lines of text) covering the years 1066, 1560, 1721, 1717, 1720, 1740, 1788, 1788, 1814, 1748 and 1730 are included under the topic Early Anglane History in all our PDF Extended History products and printed products wherever possible.

 Anglane Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Anglane has appeared include England, Englund, Englend and others.

 Early Notables of the Anglane family (pre 1700)

-Migration of the Anglane family to the New World and Oceana
+Migration of the Anglane family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Anglane arrived in North America very early: John England who was one of the founders of Charlestown Massachusetts in 1620; and another John England settled in Virginia in 1622; Humphrey England and his son settled in Virginia in 1636..